-Quality: the growing media manufactured have argued that peat is an essential constituent to be added to growing media mixes, not having identified real alternatives so far.
-The main benefits of peat are related to pH, electrical conductivity and bulk density, being identified as a most advantageous carrier to improve the quality features of compost-based growing media.
-From the manufacturers' perspective, peat would enable to offset the adverse characteristics of waste-derived materials, which might perform too high EC and bulk density for suiting the requirements for growing purposes.
+Quality: the growing media manufacturers have argued that peat is an essential constituent to be added to growing media mixes, not having identified real alternatives so far.
+They have stressed that peat is the only raw material available in the market for the production of qualitative substrates, due to its characteristics as low salinity level, low pH, absence of human and plant pathogens and the absence of heavy metals and Persistent Organic Pollutants, high water holding ability, good aeration and slow rate of decomposition.
+These benefits of peat enable it as a very advantageous carrier to improve the quality features of compost-based growing media.
+From the manufacturers' perspective, peat would enable to offset the adverse characteristics of waste-derived materials, which might perform too high electrical conductivity and bulk density for suiting the requirements for growing purposes.
+Peat also retains dissolved nitrogen from livestock manure and is thus considered a good material to reduce nitrogen emission.
 The percentages of peat suggested to reach such level of fitness oscillate from 25 to 100% v/v.
 Some stakeholders, from opposite positions in the discussion, have pointed out that the percentage originally proposed does not suffice to improve the quality of growing media, while figures up to 50 -100% were claimed to be needed for growing media to perform a quality class.
+Other stakeholders also pointed that it is a clean product, free from possible pests, which might be an issue for plants health.